Chromatic Alpha Complexes: Persistent Homology of Chromatic Alpha Complexes

-\begin{description} \item[{\sc Case} 1+0:] $\Dgm{}{\Mfun}$.
-The complex $M$ is the disjoint union of the three mono-chromatic Delaunay mosaics.
-The diagram records the mono-chromatic cycles. \item[{\sc Case} 2+0:] $\Dgm{}{\coker{}{\Mfun \to \Lfun}}$.
+While two colors give rise to interesting patterns, more colors do more so.
+With the increase in the number of colors, there is an explosive increase of configurations to study.
+We suggest looking at the relations between \emph{$k$-chromatic subcomplexes} of $\Delaunay{}{\chi}$, which are the subcomplexes composed of all simplices with at most $k$ colors, as defined in Section~\ref{sec:3.4}.
+In this section, we focus on the tri-chromatic case, with colors $\sigma = \{0,1,2\}$.
+Let $M$ be the mono-chromatic subcomplex, $L$ the bi-chromatic subcomplex, and $K$ the full tri-chromatic Delaunay complex.
+As before, $\Kfun \colon K \to \Rspace$ is the chromatic squared radius function, and $\Lfun$, $\Mfun$, $\KLfun$, $\KMfun$, $\LMfun$ are its restrictions.
+A cycle can be formed by points of $1$, $2$, or $3$ colors, and it can be filled by points of $0$, $1$, or $2$ additional colors.
+Requiring that the sum of two numbers is at most $3$, we get the six mingling types sketched in Figure~\ref{fig:patterns-filled}.
+Note that these six patterns are not independent.
+For example, the pattern 1+2 also gives rise to pattern 1+0, because the cycle gets filled by its own color eventually.
+However, different patterns corresponding to the same cycle will generally have different persistence, which quantifies which patterns is a better fit.
+Without a claim on completeness, we list where in the $6$-packs one can find prominent cases of each of these six patterns. \begin{description} \item[{\sc Case} 1+0] $\Dgm{}{\Mfun}$.
+The complex $M$ is the disjoint union of the three mono-chromatic Delaunay complexes.
+The diagram records the mono-chromatic cycles. \item[{\sc Case} 2+0] $\Dgm{}{\coker{}{\Mfun \to \Lfun}}$.
 The complex $L$ contains all mono- and bi-chromatic cycles, and it shares the former with $M$.
 Therefore, we look at the cokernel to keep only the cycles that need two colors to be formed.
-A cycle dies either when it is filled by its two colors or once it can be formed using only one of the colors. \item[{\sc Case} 3+0:] $\Dgm{}{\coker{}{\Lfun \to \Kfun}}$.
-As in the previous case, we look at the cokernel to capture cycles that are formed by all three colors, but not yet by any two. \item[{\sc Case} 1+1:] $\Dgm{}{\kernel{}{\Mfun \to \Lfun}}$.
-A birth in this diagram occurs when a cycle formed by one color is filled by an additional one, and it persists until it is filled by its own color. \item[{\sc Case} 2+1:] $\Dgm{}{\kernel{}{\LMfun \to \KMfun}}$.
-The idea is similar to case 1+1---we look at cycles formed by two colors that are filled when also using the third.
-Unlike the previous case, we consider the quotient spaces to filter out the mono-chromatic cycles. \item[{\sc Case} 1+2:] $\Dgm{}{\coker{}{\LMfun \to \KMfun}}$.
+A cycle dies either when it is filled by its own two colors, or when one of the two colors suffices to form a homologous cycle. \item[{\sc Case} 3+0] $\Dgm{}{\coker{}{\Lfun \to \Kfun}}$.
+As in the previous case, we look at the cokernel to capture cycles that are formed by all three colors, but not yet by any two. \item[{\sc Case} 1+1] $\Dgm{}{\kernel{}{\Mfun \to \Lfun}}$.
+When a cycle formed by one color is filled by another color, a birth in this diagram occurs, and the feature persists until it is filled by its own color. \item[{\sc Case} 2+1] $\Dgm{}{\kernel{}{\LMfun \to \KMfun}}$.
+The idea is similar to Case 1+1: we look at cycles formed by two colors that are filled when also using the third.
+Unlike in the previous case, we consider the quotient spaces to filter out the mono-chromatic cycles. \item[{\sc Case} 1+2] $\Dgm{}{\coker{}{\LMfun \to \KMfun}}$.
 Mono-chromatic $p$-cycles filled by the other colors appear in the pair $(K,M)$ as $(p+1)$-cycles.
 Those that are filled by exactly one other color also appear in $(L,M)$.
 We use the cokernel to filter them out. \end{description}